evmos/evmos/docs/developers/guides/incentives_registration.md

 Learn how to register smart contract incentives through [Evmos Governance](../../users/governance/overview.md). {synopsis}

-Smart contracts can register incentives through governance.
-After incentives are registered for a smart contract, users that interact with the contract (eg. through submission of transactions) will have rewards distributed to them.
+An incentive for a smart contract can be registered through governance to encourage more interaction with that contract.
+Users who interact with a registered contract (eg. through submission of transactions) will have rewards distributed to them.
 These rewards are essentially cash-back for the gas spent on the initial transactions.

 The incentives workflow is summarized in the following image: